Alpha018/nestjs-firebase-auth/README.md

 ## Usage

-### Import Module
+### Import The Module
-Import the module in your main module
+To use Firebase authentication in your application, import the module into your main module.
 ```ts
 import { FirebaseAuthGuard } from '@alpha018/nestjs-firebase-auth';